wpengine/hwptoolkit/docs/how-to/nextjs-pages-router/enable-apq/index.md

 ## Overview

-Graphql queries can use very detailed and long queries to get the appropriate data fields.
+GraphQL queries can use very detailed and long queries to get the appropriate data fields.
 These queries can increase the latency and put strain on the network.
 Automatic Persisted Queries (APQ) provides an effective solution to this issue, by hashing the queries and sending the hashes for repeated queries instead of sending the full query string.

 To benefit APQ in your headless WordPress project both your front-end and WordPress setup should support this functionality.

 On the front-end side [Apollo Client](https://www.apollographql.com/docs/react) provides an easy-to-use solution out-of-the box.
 On the WordPress side, installing [WPGraphQL Smart Cache](https://wordpress.org/plugins/wpgraphql-smart-cache/) plugin along with [WPGraphQL](https://wordpress.org/plugins/wp-graphql/) will suffice.

 This guide covers how to implement APQ with Apollo Client and WPGraphQL Smart Cache.
-In this guide we will use Next.js with pages router.
+In this guide we will use Next.js with pages router to handle the front-end implementation.

+> [!NOTE]
+> Automatic Persisted Queries only helps you to reduce your request size.
+This technique don't cache the response you get from the server.

 ## 0. Prerequisites